Lucidworks raises $100M to expand in AI-powered search-as-a-service for organizations – TechCrunch

 “Amazon has no taste,” he concluded, a little playfully.

-The plan will be to continue that proportion, while also adding in other kinds of features — more natural language processing and more semantic search features — to expand the kinds of queries that can be made, and also cues that Fusion can use to produce results.
+The plan will be to continue that proportion, while also adding other kinds of features — more natural language processing and more semantic search features — to expand the kinds of queries that can be made, and also cues that Fusion can use to produce results.

 Interestingly, Hayes said that while it’s come up a number of times, Lucidworks doesn’t see itself ever going head-to-head with a company like Google or Amazon in providing a first-party search platform of its own.
 Indeed, that may be an area that has, for the time being at least, already been played out.
 Or it may be that we have turned to a time when walled gardens — or at least more targeted and curated experiences — are coming into their own.